top of page

 Acquisitions and Such

 The Buffalo Trace property was purchased in the early 90’s by its current owner, Sazarac, a New Orleans company.
 Sazarac did a lot of rebranding, launched Buffalo Trace as a product, and purchased some of its iconic brands from various distilleries and IP owners across the commonwealth.
-This includes Weller, Van Winkle, and later Old Taylor.
-In addition, the company gained the rights to Stagg, Blantons, and several others from its acquisition, products it would later master and reintroduce.
+This includes Weller, Van Winkle, and later Old Taylor (currently EH.
+Taylor).
+In addition, the company gained the rights to Stagg, Blantons, and several others from its acquisition - products it would later master and reintroduce to the market.

 A Brief History